vishnumaiea/R30X-Fingerprint-Sensor-Library/README.md

 2. **Getting "Invalid command" message**

     If your serial terminal application is sending NL/CR characters automatically, try turing this off.
-For example, you can turn of this at Arduino serial monitor.
+For example, you can turn this feature off at Arduino serial monitor.